 Even though the macula is part of the retina, macular edema is not a retinopathy.
 It’s a complication of diabetic retinopathy or some other condition.

-DME affects more than 28 million people around the world, according to the International Diabetes Federation.
-About 20 percent of people with type 1 diabetes and up to 25 percent of people with type 2 diabetes develop DME after 10 years, according to research from 2016.
+DME affects more than 28 million people around the world.
+About 20% of people with type 1 diabetes and up to 25% of people with type 2 diabetes develop DME after 10 years, according to research from 2016.

 DME can occur at any stage of diabetic retinopathy, but the risk increases as the condition progresses.